taralli-labs/taralli-protocol/docs/taralli-design.md

 use the provider client

-- using proving system id(s) for each market from taralli systems as input, call the subscribe endpoint of the server and receive an SSE stream back.
+- using proving system id(s) for each market from taralli primitives as input, call the subscribe endpoint of the server and receive an SSE stream back.

 ##### High level requirements needed to check request viability